jndiogo/sibila/examples/hello_model/readme.md

 ## Using a local model

-Make sure you download a model file in GGUF format and save it into the models/ folder.
+To use a local model, make sure you download its GGUF format file and save it into the "../../models" folder.

 In this example, we use a [4-bit quantization of the OpenChat-3.5 7 billion parameters model](https://huggingface.co/TheBloke/openchat-3.5-1210-GPTQ), which at the current time is a good model for its size.

 The GGUF file is named "openchat-3.5-1210.Q4_K_M.gguf" and was downloaded from the above link.
-Make sure to save it into the ../../models folder.
-See here for more information about setting up your local models.***
+Make sure to save it into the "../../models" folder.

+[See here for more information](../setup_local_models/readme.md#setup-local-models) about setting up your local models.

 ``` py